Get one-on-one help from someone with experience on the subject.

 To understand if your GTX 330 is an Extended Squitter version, pay attention to the splash screen when your avionics are being powered on.
 You'll see either "GTX 330" or "GTX 330 ES."
 This should make it clear which version you have.
 The same is true of the remote GTX 33.
 It should be noted that the GTX 23 is only available with an Extended Squitter.

-If you do not have an Extended Squitter version, an upgrade is available starting at $1,200.
+If you do not have an Extended Squitter version, an upgrade is available for a fee.
 For customers with an existing Extended Squitter transponder, an update to meet the ADS-B requirements will be free of charge.
 However, some labor and handling charges may apply.
 Your Garmin dealer can make arrangements for this upgrade.